Manage projects

 Star a project

-To add a star to a project:
+To star a project:

 1. On the left sidebar, select Search or go to and find your project.